synergy-au/cactus-runner/demo/README.md

 **NOTE:** This will partially bring up the teststack components, specifically `cactus-runner`, `cactus-envoy-db` and `cactus-teststack-init`.
 The remaining components will be launched during after a test case is initialised.

 ### (2) Open Bruno and Load the Request Collection

+* Launch Bruno
+* "Open a new Collection", you will be asked to add a folder, select the `bruno/` directory.
-Launch Bruno then open the example collection provided in the repository under the `bruno` directory.
-This collection contains the predefined HTTP requests needed to both facilitate and run test cases against the teststack.
+  * This collection contains the predefined HTTP requests needed to both facilitate and run test cases against the teststack.
 This should require no configuration.

 ### (3) Running a Test Case
 Follow this typical flow for starting and then running against test case: